~* Chapter Thirteen *~

-"He's probably visiting another apartment," the man said, picking up the lobby phone, "would you like me to reach him?"
+"If he's not in his apartment, then he's probably visiting another apartment," the man said, picking up the phone that rested by his elbow.
+"Would you like me to reach him?"

-"Percy," Poseidon repeated, his heart in his throat as he leaned over his son, checking anxiously for injury.
+"Percy," Poseidon repeated, his heart in his throat and suddenly he was in front of his son, the crunch of the glass beneath his feet almost deafening as he leaned over Percy, checking anxiously for injury.

 "I'm okay, it didn't hit me," Percy said, and his voice shook ever so slightly as he lowered his arms, "he missed me."

 "You're the father right?"
-Came a gruff voice from behind and Poseidon started - he had forgotten about Ugliano but now he turned around to face the man, a cold anger boiling under his skin.
-Ugliano continued, oblivious to Poseidon's growing fury, "What do you think your doing stealing my things?"
+Came a gruff voice from behind and Poseidon started—he had forgotten about Ugliano but now he turned around to face the man, a cold anger boiling under his skin.
+Ugliano continued speaking, oblivious to Poseidon's growing fury, "What do you think you're doing stealing my things?"

 He never got to finish his sentence.
 Poseidon punched him square in the face, taking great satisfaction in the crunch and spurt of blood that followed.
-Ugliano stumbled backwards and blinked stupidly up at the fuming father.
+Ugliano stumbled backward, tripping over one of the many bottles on the floor and landing flat on his fat ass, blinking stupidly up at the fuming father.

-Poseidon glanced over his shoulder at his uncertain, glass covered son who was standing anxiously by the wall before glaring murderously down at the pathetic being on the floor.
+Poseidon glanced over his shoulder at his uncertain, glass covered son, standing anxiously by the wall, before glaring murderously down at the pathetic being on the floor.
 He took a few deep calming breaths and spat, "Get out."